dotnet/csharplang/proposals/span-safety.md

 ```

 Designating a struct as ref-like will allow the struct to have ref-like instance fields and will also make all the requirements of ref-like types applicable to the struct.

-An alternative proposal of "inferring" the ref-like property from the fact that a struct contains ref-like fields was also considered and rejected for the following reasons:

-1) Implicit cascading of ref-like through containing structs appears to be dangerous.
-Since the implicit ref-like would work recursively, it would be too easy to turn multiple structs, possibly not in the current project, to become ref-like with one change.

-1) Span<T> and ReadOnlySpan<T> themselves do not contain ref-like fields.
-These types will have to be special-cased, which will be an issue if another trivial ref-like type needs to be added in the future.

 ## Metadata representation or ref-like structs.